Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. Yes** ✅

-### Question-162
+### Question-82

 You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.

 The release pipeline will create the following resources:

 Two resource groups

-Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group
+**Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group**

 You need to recommend a solution to deploy the resources.